 Academic vocabulary and TOEFL Listening

 When it comes to the Listening section, the stronger your Academic vocabulary, the easier time you’ll have following and understanding the lectures.
-These academic materials make up two thirds of the section; out of six listening materials scored for you, only two are campus related conversations; the remaining four are actual, grade 12 level, lectures.
+These academic materials make up more than 1/2 half of the section; out of six listening materials scored for you, only two are campus related conversations; the remaining four are actual, grade 12 level, lectures.
 Consequently, it’s impossible to score more than ten out of thirty points without the knowledge of the key terms.

 Academic vocabulary and TOEFL Speaking